Skip to main content

 • Transfer learning reduces per-task engineering

-• Real-time requirements (inference must complete within control loop timing)
+• Understand real-time requirements (inference must complete within 100ms for typical control loops, see local LLM deployment)

-• Safety-critical systems (one bad prediction can cause physical damage)
+• Recognize safety-critical constraints (one bad prediction causes physical damage)

-We're at an inflection point similar to where language models were in 2020.
-GPT-3 showed scale works for language.
-Now VLA models are proving scale works for physical intelligence.
+We're at an inflection point similar to language models in 2020.
+GPT-3 (released June 2020) proved scale works for language.
+VLA models are proving scale works for physical intelligence, though the timeline to practical deployment remains uncertain.

 • Manufacturing systems that adapt without reprogramming